-Sage changed things up a bit this year when they released the SaltHD to replace the 3-year-old Salt, disrupting their traditional 4-year replacement schedule.
+Sage changed things up a bit this year when they put their best foot forward and released the SaltHD to replace the 3-year-old Salt, disrupting their traditional 4-year replacement schedule.
 In traditional Sage fashion, the SaltHD has won every award it’s been up for including the prestigious IFTD “Best in show” award.
-While it’s clear that there’s nothing stopping the Sage marketing juggernaut, read up to see how this rod really preforms.
+While it’s clear that there’s nothing stopping the Sage marketing juggernaut, read up to see how this rod really performs.

 In an effort to continue to provide you with better and better information, I’m going to be introducing a few new measurements in this review.
 One is swing weight, which, while not new, is new to these reviews.
 We’ve created our own swing weight calculator based on the information in this article.
 After reviewing hundreds of rods, I find that swing weight (aka MOI) is the best indicator of how light a rod feels when you’re casting it.